revivesgrave/Hazard-Token-Grabber-V3/README.md

 👁️ 〢 Explanations of Features and options

-@blackcap: Here put your Discord Webhook you can find it in your "DISCORD CHANNEL OPTIONS" > "INTEGRATION" > "CREATE A WEBHOOK"

-@blackcap: Here put your final file name like who is not going to be obvious
+@hazard: Here put your final file name like who is not going to be obvious

-@blackcap: This is a option to "KILL" all discord clients opened and to restart them with the blackcap injection
+@hazard: This is a option to "KILL" all discord clients opened and to restart them with the blackcap injection
 (so i recommand "yes")

-@blackcap: This is a option to "KILL" all process which could analyze the properties of blackcap, such as the task manager, the terminal or even analysis tools (so i recommand "yes")
+@hazard: This is a option to "KILL" all process which could analyze the properties of blackcap, such as the task manager, the terminal or even analysis tools (so i recommand "yes")

-@blackcap: This is a option to ping when someone run BlackCap you can specify "everyone" or "here"
+@hazard: This is a option to ping when someone run BlackCap you can specify "everyone" or "here"

-@blackcap: This option replaces each of the crypto addresses copied by the victim with yours, it will not realize that it is not the same and during a payment the cryptomoney will be sent to your address
+@hazard: This option replaces each of the crypto addresses copied by the victim with yours, it will not realize that it is not the same and during a payment the cryptomoney will be sent to your address

 //Yeah, that OP i know

-@blackcap: If you chose 'yes' to the previous option you will have to fill in this with YOUR crypto wallet addresses
+@hazard: If you chose 'yes' to the previous option you will have to fill in this with YOUR crypto wallet addresses
 (You can also put mine)👌

-@blackcap: This option allows you to display an error message when someone launches your blackcap for the moment it is a predefined message but later it will be customizable
+@hazard: This option allows you to display an error message when someone launches your blackcap for the moment it is a predefined message but later it will be customizable

-@blackcap: This option will make a copy of the .exe in the windows startup of your victims and blackcap will therefore launch at each start
+@hazard: This option will make a copy of the .exe in the windows startup of your victims and blackcap will therefore launch at each start

 (if you have activated the address crypto replacer I advise you to activate this one)

-@blackcap: This option will close automatically the window that will launch blackcap (also works if you let the final file in .py so i recommand 'yes')
+@hazard: This option will close automatically the window that will launch blackcap (also works if you let the final file in .py so i recommand 'yes')

-@blackcap: This option will obfuscate the source code "BUT THIS OBFUSCATION WAS DETECTED" I recommand to chose 'no'
+@hazard: This option will obfuscate the source code "BUT THIS OBFUSCATION WAS DETECTED" I recommand to chose 'no'

-@blackcap: This option will create an .exe if you put 'no' the final file will be an .py
+@hazard: This option will create an .exe if you put 'no' the final file will be an .py

-@blackcap: If you chose 'yes' in the previous option this option will add an icon to your .exe 💭 〢 ChangeLog v1.9 ⋮ 2022-26-10
+@hazard: If you chose 'yes' in the previous option this option will add an icon to your .exe 💭 〢 ChangeLog v1.9 ⋮ 2022-26-10
 - bug fix to search token